datagrok-ai/public/help/develop/develop.md

 }
 ```

-Note that there are already `Datagrok API` modules imported.
+Note that `Datagrok API` modules are already imported.
 They are also set as external modules, so that `Webpack` will not include them to the output.
-You are completely free to include any other libraries or packages, as all of them will be built in the single bundle file.
+You can include other libraries or packages, as all of them will be built in the single bundle file.

 During the [publishing step](#publishing), the contents of `package.js` get parsed, and functions with the properly formatted
 [headers](../compute/scripting.md#header) are registered as Grok [functions](../overview/functions/function.md).
 By annotating